symbol/symbol-docs/source/concepts/account.rst

 .. warning:: The configuration presented is NOT intended to be used on the public network.
 These are the parameters used for the Catapult Testnet version (MIJIN_TEST).

 An account is a key pair (private and public key) associated to a mutable state stored on the NEM blockchain.

-The state of the account is modified when the network accepts :doc:`transactions <transaction>` involving it.
+Simply put, you have a deposit box on the blockchain, which only you can modify with your key pair.
+As the name suggests, the private key has to be kept secret at all times.
+Anyone with access to the private key, ultimately has control over the account.

+Think about NEM accounts as a container for assets on the blockchain.
+An account could represent a simple as a user’s account full of coins, like most blockchains.
+But it could also represent a single object that must be unique and updatable: a package to be shipped, a deed to a house, or a document to be notarized.

+Accounts become truly smart when configured with special rules – directly on the NEM blockchain – that define how they relate and control each other, as well as how their contents can be can be updated and transferred.
+One crucial rule type is :doc:`multisig <multisig-account>` control that allows ownership of account based assets to be shared in a variety of ways between multiple parties, all on the blockchain.

+.. note:: It is recommended to share the address instead of the public key, as it contains more information, such as a validity check and which network it uses (public, testnet or private).

 ******
 Fields